wz7982/sqala-doc/docs/en/database.md

 val result: List[SomeEntity] = db.fetchTo[SomeEntity](q)
 ```

-## Query First Data
+## Query First Row

-The `find` method returns an `Option` type result, which is the first data in the query result set:
+The `find` method returns an `Option` type result, which is the first row in the query result set:

 ```scala
 val q =